darrylgit/calculator-react/legacy/README.md

+This is the old README for the original jQuery calculator.
+To see the original repo, visit: https://github.com/DanielJWagener/calculator

 # Calculator

 I created this calculator for freeCodeCamp using jQuery, going above and beyond the curriculum by implementing a recursive solution for parentheses.